agrim123/algo-ds/Data Structures/Graph/Graph Traversals/Readme.md

 The basic idea is as follows:
 - Pick a starting node and push all its adjacent nodes into a stack.
 - Pop a node from stack to select the next node to visit and push all its adjacent nodes into a stack.
 - Repeat this process until the stack is empty.
 However, ensure that the nodes that are visited are marked.
-This will prevent we from visiting the same node more than once.
+This will prevent us from visiting the same node more than once.
 If we do not mark the nodes that are visited and we visit the same node more than once, we may end up in an infinite loop.

 Consider a tree
 ```